biocompute-objects/BCO_Documentation/user_guide.md

 7) the input and output domains
 8) the error domain.

 At the time of submission to the BioCompute Object database an instance of BCO type is created, populated with actual values compliant with the data type definitions and assigned a unique identifier.
 The object could then be assigned a unique digital signature and a unique digital object identifier.
-(See security section, Appendix V.)

 Three of the domains in a BioCompute Object become immutable upon assignment of the digital signature:
    1) the Parametric Domain
    2) the Execution Domain and
    3) the I/O Domain.

 Changing anything within these domains invalidates the verification and will break the digital signature.
-Required fields are indicated by the "vital": "True" flag, which is shown in the data typing section below (Appendix VI).
+Required fields are indicated by the "vital": "True" flag, which is shown in the data typing section below.

 # BioCompute Object Consortium members (BCOC):
 **FDA:** Mark Walderhaug, Ruth Bandler, Eric Donaldson, Elaine Thompson, Alin Voskanian, Anton Golikov, Konstantinos Karagiannis, Elaine Johanson, Adrian Myers, Errol Strain, Khaled Bouri, Tong Weida, Wenming Xiao, Md Shamsuzzaman